 Each learner identified as having SEN, is entitled to support that is ‘additional to or different from’ a normal curriculum.
 The type of support is dependent on the individual learning needs, and is intended to enable access to learning and overcome the barrier to learning identified.
 This support is described on a provision map, which is evaluated and updated termly.

-At All Saints, St. Andrew’s and Hapton we share our provision map with other professionals ensuring equality of opportunity.
+At The Saints Federation we share our provision map with other professionals ensuring equality of opportunity.

 Monitoring Special Educational Needs

-Monitoring progress is an integral part of teaching and leadership at All Saints St. Andrew’s and Hapton.
+Monitoring progress is an integral part of teaching and leadership at The Saints Federation.
 Parents/Carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN. The Federation follows the ‘assess, plan, action, review’ model and ensures that parents/carers and children are involved in each step.
 Before any additional provision is selected to help a child, the SENCo’s, Teacher, Parent/Carer and Learner agree what they expect to different following this intervention.
 A baseline is also recorded, which can be used to compare the impact of provision.

 Children, Parents/Carers and their Teaching and Support Staff will be directly involved in reviewing progress.
 This review can be built in to the intervention itself, or it can be a formal meeting held every eight weeks, where progress is discussed and next steps identified and agreed.
 If a learner has an Education Health and Care Plan (EHC) the same conversations will take place, but their will also be a formal review of the Plan annually.

-The SENCO collates the impact data of interventions, to ensure that we are only using interventions that work.
-Intervention data is shared with the other schools within the Diss and Long Stratton Cluster so all SENCO’s select high quality provision.
+The SENDCO collates the impact data of interventions, to ensure that we are only using interventions that work.

-Progress data of all learners is collated by the whole school and monitored by Teachers, SENCo’s Leadership Team and Governors.
+Progress data of all learners is collated by the whole school and monitored by Teachers, SENDCo’s Leadership Team and Governors.
 The school is also monitored by the Local Authority and Ofsted.

 Other Opportunities for Learning

 All learners should have the same opportunity to access extra curriculum activities.
-At All Saints, St. Andrew’s and Hapton we are offering a range of additional clubs and activities.
+At The Saints Federation we offering a range of additional clubs and activities.
 The Federation is committed to making reasonable adjustments to ensure participation for all.

 All staff within the Federation have regular training on the Equality Act 2010.
 This legislation places duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments.’